-ADMINISTRAT ION STANDARD 21 TANDARD 21.1The agency has a written directive which requires a process for documenting, reviewing and disposing of any incident wherein an office discharges a firearm other than in training or for lawful recreational purposes.
-The written directive must include: A. How the process is carried out and the responsible position; B. The procedures used to document the incidents; C. The procedure and criteria used to review the incident; D. The procedures and criteria used to resolve the incident, and; E. Whether the agency permits the use of warning shots. t t The intent of this standard is to ensure that firearms are used correctly and to evaluate the need for further training or changes to policy.
+The agency has a written directive which requires a process for documenting, reviewing and disposing of any incident wherein an officer discharges a firearm other than in training or for lawful recreational purposes.
+The written directive must include:

+- A. How the process is carried out and the responsible position; - B. The procedures used to document the incidents; - C. The procedure and criteria used to review the incident; - D. The procedures and criteria used to resolve the incident, and; - E. Whether the agency permits the use of warning shots.

+Commentary: The intent of this standard is to ensure that firearms are used correctly and to evaluate the need for further training or changes to policy.
 The process is intended to evaluate the circumstances behind all incidences of firearm discharge and the results of the review of such incidents.